irimina/shellScriptingProject/README.md

     - gifs (contains all the .gif files)
     - jpgs (contains all the .jpg files)
     - txts
-        - home(contains all the .txt files with the word home in
+        - home(contains all the .txt files with the word 'home' in the title)

-        the title)

-        - business (contains all the .txt files with the word

-        business in the title)
+        - business (contains all the .txt files with the word 'business' in the title)

-        - other(contains all the .txt files with neither word nor

-        home in the title)
+        - other(contains all the .txt files with neither 'word' nor 'home' in the title)

-        - zero(contains all the files where the last character is

-        the number 0 [ ...0.jpg] )
+        - zero(contains all the files where the last character is the number 0 [ ...0.jpg] )

-        - five (contains all the files where the last character is

-        the number 5 [ ...5.gif] )
+        - five (contains all the files where the last character is the number 5 [ ...5.gif] )

-        - favorites (contains at least 5 of your favorite images,

-        prefixed with the word "fav_" )
+        - favorites (contains at least 5 of your favorite images, prefixed with the word "fav_" )